m4ns0ur/base64-vscode-plugin/README.md

 # base64

-base64 is a vscode extension to encode/decode base64 data.
-It also supports hex to base64.
+base64 is a vscode extension to encode/decode Base64 data.
+It can encode multi-lines strings too (for instance JSON).
+It also supports Hex to Base64.

 ## Features

-You can select text and encode/decode to/from base64.
+You can select text and encode/decode to/from Base64.
 Search in command pallete for base64 or use the key bindings.
+Multi-lines and Hex to Base64 is supported.

 ![screenshot1](images/screenshot1.png)
 ![screenshot2](images/screenshot2.png)